pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 prism: true
 ---

-This will possibly be another piece that will get updates in the future.Actually, I hope not but we'll see.
+This will possibly be another piece that will get updates in the future.
+Actually, I hope not but we'll see.
 This, above all, is for me.
-For me to gather my thoughts one (hopefully) last time.For me to deal with stupid garbage and stupid garbage people which have accumulated over the years.
-I'm not going into every detail, so if you don't follow, re-read the first few lines.If you want deeply detailed research results, feel free to contact my company - we do that kind of thing.
+For me to gather my thoughts one (hopefully) last time.
+For me to deal with stupid garbage and stupid garbage people which have accumulated over the years.
+I'm not going into every detail, so if you don't follow, re-read the first few lines.
+If you want deeply detailed research results, feel free to contact my company - we do that kind of thing.
 Just don't be that guy complaining about free stuff.

 ## Introduction